Charaan27/BraunArray-multiplier-KS-adder/README.md

   <br>
 </p>

-By comparing the obtained waveforms with the [reference waveform](#Reference-Waveform)
+By comparing the obtained waveforms with the [reference waveform](#Reference-Waveform) added earlier, we can conclude that the designed multiplier circuit is working as expected, as is giving out the correct waveform result.